DS-USAFA/PSSE-Solutions-Manual/docs/25-Bootstrap-Solutions.md

 ### Problem 1

-**Poker**
+**Poker**.
 An aspiring poker player recorded her winnings and losses over 50 evenings of play, the data is in the `openintro` package in the object `poker`.
 The poker player would like to better understand the volatility in her long term play.

 a.
 Load the data and plot a histogram.